talk-to/RichEditorView/README.md

 #### Cocoapods

-If you have Cocoapods 0.36+ installed, you can use Cocoapods to include `RichEditorView` into your project.
+If you have Cocoapods 1.0+ installed, you can use Cocoapods to include `RichEditorView` into your project.
 Add the following to your `Podfile`:

 ```
-pod "RichEditorView"
+pod 'RichEditorView', :git => 'https://github.com/cbess/RichEditorView.git', :tag => '4.0'
 ```

 Note: the `use_frameworks!` is required for pods made in Swift.